 With the mild spring and plenty of rain, the conditions have been ideal for an abundant amount of sweet blueberries.
 I am just thrilled.
 Last year I wasn’t so lucky because the mockingbirds and squirrels were relentless and ate almost all of the meager yield of berries.

-This blueberry loaf is wonderful.
-It’s cake-like, but not too sweet.
-My oldest son and I agree that a slice of this blueberry loaf would be a perfect base for strawberries and whipped cream.
+This Blueberry Poundcake is wonderful.
+It’s not too sweet.
+My oldest son and I agree that a slice of this Blueberry Poundcake is a perfect base for strawberries and whipped cream.
 It would be an excellent 4th of July treat.

 1/2 cup butter, softened